semester-groupies/hacker-news/README.md

 Log in with your credentials; check your email inbox.
 Write to PO/favl if any issues regarding login.

 ---
-Added a GitHub Webhook for Jenkins.
+Added a GitHub Webhook for Jenkins..